Bullet in the Head: Writing

 Bullet in the Head was originally planned to be a prequel to A Better Tomorrow but a falling out between Woo and producer Tsui Hark prevented this from happening.
-Woo reworked the script into what it is today, and Tsui made his own prequel, A Better Tomorrow III.
+Woo reworked the script into what it is today, and Tsui made his own prequel, A Better Tomorrow III: Love & Death in Saigon.
 After the breakup with his partnership with Tsui, Woo was having trouble finding backing for his films; stories have circulated that Tsui (one of the most powerful men in Hong Kong cinema) said Woo was hard to work with, and this led to his virtual blacklisting.
 At any rate, Woo financed almost all of the cost of the movie out of his own pocket.

 Woo rewrote much of the script to incorporate his reaction to the 1989 incident in Tiananmen Square in Beijing.
 Woo has described this project as his equivalent of Apocalypse Now, as it had the same exhausting and draining effect on him as that film had on Francis Ford Coppola.
 The cost of the film was around US$3.5 million, the highest budget for a Hong Kong film at the time.
 Like Woo's previous film, The Killer, this film did not do well in Hong Kong because audiences didn't like the allusions to the Tiananmen Square protests during the riot scenes.
 Woo was deeply affected by the shootings and felt bad that he touched such a raw nerve in people, but at the same time he felt the Chinese people should react and not hide from it.